vmware/django-yamlconf/docs/examples.rst

 Project <https://www.djangoproject.com/>`__ web site.
 There are two flavors of this example:

-1. Under Django version 2.0 in the directory ``examples/django-2.0``
+1. Under Django version 4 in the directory ``examples/django-4``
-2. Under Django version 3.0 in the directory ``examples/django-3.0``

-The ``django-1.11`` directory has been removed as it is end of life and GitHub is generating secuity issues on the old dependencies.
+The ``django-3.0`` directory and earlier have been removed as it is end of life and GitHub is generating secuity issues on the old dependencies.

 See the `Examples Directory on
 GitHub <https://github.com/vmware/django-yamlconf/tree/master/examples>`__.